strogonoff/ngx-draft-js/README.md

 # Angular bindings for Draft.js editor

-ngx-draft-js wraps React-based Draft.js as an Angular 5 component, bundling a rich editor from the official Draft.js example with an addition of HTML export via draft-js-export-html package.
+**[Draft.js](http://draftjs.org)** is a React-based framework for building rich text editors developed at Facebook.

-Draft.js is a framework for building rich text editors developed by Facebook.
+**ngx-draft-js** wraps Draft.js as an Angular library, bundling configurable rich editor component based on the official Draft.js example with an addition of HTML export via draft-js-export-html package.

 ## Installation

 ngx-draft-js was tested with Angular 5.

-React, React DOM and Draft.js are specified as peer dependencies, so add them yourself if you haven’t them in your project:
+React, React DOM and Draft.js are also specified as peer dependencies, so add them yourself if you haven’t them in your project:

     yarn add react react-dom draft-js